BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleMorphologicalClosingImage.md

 Close an image using grayscale morphology.

 The structuring element is assumed to be composed of binary values (zero or one).
-Only elements of the structuring element having values > 0 are candidates for affecting the center pixel.

-\see MorphologyImageFilter , GrayscaleFunctionErodeImageFilter , BinaryErodeImageFilter
+Only elements of the structuring element having values > 0 are candidates for affecting the center pixel.* MorphologyImageFilter , GrayscaleFunctionErodeImageFilter , BinaryErodeImageFilter

 ## Parameters